Quramy/typed-css-modules/README.md

 }
 ```

-this creates the following .d.ts files from the above css:
+typed-css-modules creates the following .d.ts files from it:

 ```ts
 /* styles.css.d.ts */